toddeTV/zlig/README.md

 - [Andreas Fehn](https://github.com/fehnomenal) helped with the project.
 Thank you <3
 - [Moritz Starke](https://github.com/Myzios) helped with general 3D and Blender questions.
 Thanks mate <3
+- [gundul0](https://github.com/gundul0) helped with the island's design concept and overall concept ideas.
+Thanks a lot <3

 Respectable mentions to projects that helped this project: